Tarsier Sanctuary

 The Tarsier is the unofficial mascot of Bohol, and everywhere on the island is themed around these little balls of fur.
-These cute little tree huggers are a huge tourist draw to Bohol Island, but very easy to miss.
+These cute little tree huggers are a huge tourist draw to Bohol Island and a great destination on your next trip to the Philippines.

 The sanctuary is home to a few hundred (estimated) Tarsiers; however, you will (likely) see only a handful of these cute little things just chilling on a tree branch, watching crazy tourists take pictures of them.